TOPIC -

 i would be of the opinion that clones of clones would tend to bring on

-genetic drift. i would suspect that many of the old strains are still around
+genetic drift. i would suspect that many of the old strains are still around in

 the form of mothers.